 Need to reheat chicken for another meal?
-Take those leftovers and find out how to reheat cooked chicken in the oven, on the stove, or even in the microwave.
-These are the best ways to reheat fried chicken, chicken breast, rotisserie chicken, and all types of leftover chicken.
+Take those leftovers and find out how to reheat cooked chicken in the oven, on the stove, in the Air fryer, or in the microwave–without drying it out.
+These are the best ways to reheat fried chicken, grilled chicken, chicken breast, shredded rotisserie chicken, and all types of leftover chicken.
+Trust me, with these reheating methods and times, you’ll have deliciously juicy chicken the second time around too!

 Reheating Leftover Chicken

-Making chicken for dinner is a go-to for a lot of us, but what happens when you make too much?
-I always recommend saving leftover chicken to eat later because it actually reheats nicely.
+Making chicken for dinner is a go-to for many of us, but what happens when you make too much?
+I always recommend saving leftover chicken to eat later because it actually warms up nicely.
+And I’ve perfected my methods and reheating times so that the chicken stays nice and juicy.

-Whether you want to serve another round of the same meal on another day, or use the extra chicken to add to another recipe, saving leftovers is a must.
+Whether you want to serve another round of the same meal on another day, meal prep chicken to reheat throughout the week, or make your favorite leftover chicken recipes, saving leftovers is a must.

-I’m sharing here the best way to reheat chicken after it’s been cooked and stored away in the fridge or freezer.
-Get tips on how to store it, how long you can save it, and different ways to reheat it.
+I’m sharing the best ways to reheat chicken after it’s been cooked and stored away in the fridge or freezer.
+Reheating chicken breast, fried chicken, shredded chicken, or any cooked chicken you have is a breeze with these tried-and-true methods.

 Enter your email and we’ll send the recipe directly to you!